dojo/docs/dojox/mobile/Switch.rst

 .. contents::
     :depth: 2

 Switch is a toggle switch with a sliding knob.
 You can either tap or slide the knob to toggle the switch.
+It has the usual events of a switch, such as onClick and onStateChanged which fire when the switch is manipulated.

 **Constructor Parameters**